-'- -' An analysis assuming water in the canal was not completed because there was no adjacent canal or having water in the canal was not appropriate for evaluating levee stability..
+^{ &#}x27;- -' An analysis assuming water in the canal was not completed because there was no adjacent canal or having water in the canal was not appropriate for evaluating levee stability.

-The analysis indicated that for a maximum Restoration Flow of 4,500 cfs with two feet of water in the adjacent canal, two sub-reaches in Reach 4B2 and six sub-reaches in the Mariposa Bypass do not meet the criteria for levee seepage and stability.
-Assuming that each geotech-location is representative of the entire sub-reach in which it is located, approximately 3.5 miles of levee in Reach 4B2 and 6 miles of levee in the Mariposa Bypass have a capacity less than 4,500 cfs.
+The analysis indicated that for a maximum Restoration Flow of 4,500 cfs with two feet of water in the adjacent canal, one sub-reach in Reach 4B2 and six sub-reaches in the Mariposa Bypass do not meet the criteria for levee seepage and stability.
+Assuming that each geotech-location is representative of the entire sub-reach in which it is located, approximately 1 mile of levee in Reach 4B2 and 6 miles of levee in the Mariposa Bypass have a capacity less than 4,500 cfs.